 Elemental iodine is neutral and possesses an oxidation state of 0.
-However, when present in a compound, iodine can possess different oxidation states and is considered a strongly acidic oxide.
-In its compounds, the most common oxidation state is -1, which is seen in iodide, I–.
-It is also seen in states of +7, +5, +3, and +1.
+However, iodine can possess different oxidation states and is considered a strongly acidic oxide when present in a compound.
+In its compounds, the most common oxidation state is -1, which occurs in iodide, I-.
+Iodine is also observed in oxidation states of +7, +5, +3, and +1.

 Hypoiodites are the conjugate base of hypoiodous acid, as it is produced from the deprotonation of hypoiodous acid.
 This monovalent anion is often utilized as a reagent for direct oxidation reactions.